Aaron Rodgers: 2019

 Rodgers started the 2019 season with a new head coach in Matt LaFleur following the departure of Mike McCarthy.
 The Packers offense relied less on Rodgers' trademark passes and more on heavy formations and play-action throws to take advantage of running back Aaron Jones.

-Rodgers helped lead the Packers to a 3–0 start with victories over the Chicago Bears, Minnesota Vikings, and Denver Broncos.
-In Week 4, against the Philadelphia Eagles on Thursday Night Football, he had 422 passing yards and two passing touchdowns, but also threw the game-ending interception as the Packers were handed their first loss of the season by a score of 34–27.
-In Week 7, against the Oakland Raiders, Rodgers posted his first-ever game with a perfect passer rating of 158.3, the first quarterback in team history to do so.
+Rodgers helped lead the Packers to a 3–0 start with victories over the Bears, Vikings, and Broncos.
+In Week 4, against the Eagles on Thursday Night Football, he had 422 passing yards and two passing touchdowns, but also threw the game-ending interception as the Packers were handed their first loss of the season by a score of 34–27.
+In Week 7, against the Raiders, Rodgers posted his first-ever game with a perfect passer rating of 158.3, the first quarterback in team history to do so.
 He completed 25-of-31 passes for 429 yards and five touchdowns in the 42–24 victory.
 He was named the NFC Offensive Player of the Week for his performance.
-In Week 17, against the Detroit Lions, Rodgers helped lead the team to a 23–20 comeback win.
+In Week 17, against the Lions, Rodgers helped lead the team to a 23–20 comeback win.
 As a result of the victory, the Packers secured a first round bye in the playoffs.
 Rodgers finished the 2019 season with 4,002 passing yards, 26 passing touchdowns, and four interceptions.